We believe Culture of Peace can be spread and embraced by everyone in the South Caucasus

 These are our further steps:

-2019: Training, consulting and mentoring educators and coordinators based on the resources published and adapted to the region.
+During 2019: Training, consulting and mentoring educators and coordinators based on our competence framework and strategic planning guidelines.

-2020: Training, consulting and mentoring educators and coordinators based on the resources published and adapted to the region.
-Creating a platform of CSOs working towards a Culture of Peace through Peace Education and strategic planning for a Culture of Peace.
+During 2020: Training, consulting and mentoring educators and coordinators based on our competence framework and strategic planning guidelines.
+Creating a platform of CSOs working towards a Culture of Peace through Peace Education and strategic planning for a Culture of Peace